GLUTEN-FREE II DAIRY FREE II NUT FREE II SOY FREE II SESAME FREE II NIGHTSHADE FREE II EGG FREE II FISH FREE II SHELLFISH FREE

 Beef

 I always buy organic, grass-fed meat.
 Read all about the benefits here.
 It really does taste better than industrial factory-farmed meat, I promise you.
 However, please buy the highest quality you can within your budget.
 I used minced lamb for this Bolognese recipe.
-You can use beef or mince turkey if you prefer.
+You can use beef or minced turkey if you prefer.

 Nomato sauce